erikp9000/cpm-ndos/README.md

 serial port is connected to a Linux computer which runs a service to convert the NDOS requests to Linux calls.

-Why not CP/NET?

-CP/NET relies on MP/M for the server side, which I wasn't interested in running, and MP/M doesn't support directories like a modern system.
-I figured, if I was going to write an MP/M replacement, why not start fresh?
-Also, I was intrigued by the challenge.
+v1.1 is now fully relocatable without rebuilding and supports the CP/M random access read and write functions.
+Tested with Wordstar.

 ## Required Build tools

-  - ASM.COM and LOAD.COM (on CP/M client)
+  - RMAC.COM, LINK.COM, MAC.COM and LOAD.COM (on CP/M client)
   - G++ (on server)

 ## Architecture

-NDOS consists of three major parts:
+NDOS consists of five major parts:

+  - LDNDOS.COM - Loads and relocates NIOS and NDOS into upper TPA
+  - NIOS.SPR - The network initialization, send, and receive functions
-  - NDOS.COM – A CP/M 2.2 TSR which 'hooks' the BDOS to process commands
+  - NDOS.SPR – The network OS which hooks the CP/M 2.2 BDOS system calls
-    for the network drive
+    and processes all calls on the network drive (P:)
   - CCP.COM – A relocatable version of CP/M 2.2 Command Console Processor
-  - ndos-srv – Program that runs on a Linux computer
+  - ndos-srv – C/C++ Program that runs on a Linux computer

 There are also several CP/M utilities: